School Leadership Advisory Board

 Dr Simon Breakspear – International Expert

-Dr Breakspear’s research and policy work focusses on international benchmarking of school system performance, leadership development and systemic approaches to effective implementation.
+Dr Breakspear’s research and policy work focuses on international benchmarking of school system performance, leadership development and systemic approaches to effective implementation.
 Breakspear is currently both a Visiting Fellow at the UNSW Gonski Institute and a Research Fellow of the Asia Pacific Centre for Leadership and Change at the Education University of Hong Kong.
 He serves on the AITSL School Leadership Standing Committee and is an advisor to the Ontario Principals’ Council International School Leadership Program.
 In partnership with the World Innovation Summit in Education (WISE) he has released a global research report on school leadership policy, and now leads the WISE global community of practice on leadership development.

 Simon holds Bachelor degrees in Psychology and Teaching, a Masters of International and Comparative Education from the University of Oxford and a PhD in education from the University of Cambridge.
 He was a Commonwealth Scholar at the University of Oxford and a Gates Scholar at the University of Cambridge.
 Simon began his work in education as a high school science teacher.